← Blog |

 Clinical dietary filtering.
 Filter recipes by allergens, intolerances, and dietary preferences in seconds.
 Manually cross-referencing a recipe database for a gluten-free, dairy-free, high-protein plan is the kind of tedious work that burns out good clinicians.

 Scalable caseload management.
 Private practice dietitians often carry 30-80 active clients.
-Creating individualized plans manually for that volume is unsustainable — software makes it possible without sacrificing personalization.
+Creating individualized plans manually for that volume is unsustainable.
+Software makes it possible without sacrificing personalization.

 Grocery lists that improve adherence.
 Automatically generated shopping lists grouped by aisle reduce friction for clients.
 Less friction means better compliance, which means better outcomes.

-Dietitian-validated recipe database
+Dietitian-crafted recipe database

 Automatic macro and calorie targeting